 The 'vstidc' register is a CLEN-bit read-write capability register.
-It is the capability extension of the 'vstid' register.
-It is used to identify the current thread in virtual supervisor mode.
+It is the capability extension of the 'stidc' register used to identify the current thread in virtual supervisor mode.
+As other Virtual Supervisor registers when V=1, 'vstidc' substitutes for the usual 'stidc', so that instructions that normally read or modify 'stidc' actually access 'vstidc' instead.
+When V=0, 'vstidc' does not directly affect the behaviour of the machine.
 On reset the tag of 'vstidc' will be set to 0 and the remainder of the data is UNSPECIFIED.